allrxx/chatbot/README.md

 ### 1. `MainScreen.tsx`
 - The main layout of the application, including the sidebar and chat interface.
-- Contains the "CAZE LABS" logo, "MediBot" subtitle, and a placeholder for document upload.
+- Contains the "CAZE LABS" logo, "chatBot" subtitle, and a placeholder for document upload.

 ### 2. `chatbot.tsx`
 - Implements the chat interface where users can interact with the AI assistant.